replicatedhq/kurl.sh/src/markdown-pages/add-ons/kotsadm.md

 The [KOTS add-on](https://kots.io/kotsadm/installing/installing-a-kots-app/) installs an admin console for managing KOTS apps.

 This add-on requires an S3-Compatible object store be available in the cluster.
-Both the rook and the minio add-ons satisfy the object store requirement.
+Both the Rook and the MinIO add-ons satisfy the object store requirement.

 ## Advanced Install Options